prakharmrsl/easypcceo.github.io/pages/crypto-mining/litecoin-hardware/litecoin-hardware.md

 ## Just Looking to Acquire Litecoin?
 <a target="_blank" href="https://www.binance.com/?ref=16557105"><img class="img-right img-small" src="/img/cryptocurrency/binance-logo.png" /></a>

 Don't get me wrong, mining Litecoin with our suggested mining hardware is *very profitable*.
-However, if you just want to get Ethereum, it's probably not the fastest route.
+However, if you just want to get Litecoin, it's probably not the fastest route.

 If you're just looking to buy Litecoin, you should check out popular exchanges like [Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b).
 They make it quick and easy to buy Litecoin.